Net Loft: Architecture

 The building is modest and functional, constructed of local stone and typical of harbour‑side vernacular architecture.
 It features a simple rectangular shape with upper‑floor access, large wooden doors facing the harbour, and minimal ornamentation.
 Its prominent position on a rocky outcrop makes it a distinctive element of the Polperro coastline.

-Significance

-The Net Loft is emblematic of Polperro’s fishing heritage and coastal economy.
-It is a visual landmark for visitors, often photographed at sunset or accessed during local coastal walks.
-Its presence reflects the village’s longstanding connection to pilchard fishing and maritime life.
+The Net Loft was listed Grade II* for its "special architectural or historic interest" on 26 March 1986.

 Location and access

-The Net Loft is located at the entrance to Polperro Harbour, within the Polperro Heritage Coast, approximately 4 miles west of Looe and 11 km east of Fowey.

-It is visible from the South West Coast Path, and is commonly accessed on foot by walkers exploring the harbour headlands.
+The Net Loft is located at the entrance to Polperro Harbour, part of the South West Coast Path, approximately 4 miles west of Looe and 11 km east of Fowey.
+It is commonly accessed on foot by walkers exploring the harbour headlands.